 Renaissance (1492 - 1789)

-There are also traces of Rome’s Jewish community at that time.
-Since 1645, however, on the slopes of the Aventine Hill, the Hebrew Cemetery was implanted, some cypress trees still indicate the ancient location.
+There are also traces of the Jewish community of Rome at that time.
+In 1645, a Hebrew cemetery was established on the slopes of the Aventine hill, some cypress trees of which still indicate the ancient location.

-According to a document published at the time, a company of stonemasons was allowed to demolish buildings and appropriate materials in broad daylight, under the supervision of the authorities.
+According to written sources from that time, a company of stonemasons was allowed to demolish buildings and appropriate materials in broad daylight, under the supervision of the authorities.
 For the creation of St. Peter’s Basilica, for example, materials (including travertine) from the Colosseum, the Fornix of Lentulus, the Circus Maximus, and a hundred other monuments were used.